 What if communities across the country came together, in the spirit of friendly competition, to significantly raise the bar on energy efficiency?

 That’s where the Georgetown University Energy Prize comes in.
-This multi -year, $5 million prize was born of a mission to tap the imagination, creativity, and spirit of competition between communities across the country to develop sustainable energy-saving innovations.
+This multi-year prize was born of a mission to tap the imagination, creativity, and spirit of competition between communities across the country to develop sustainable energy-saving innovations.

 Through this competition, communities will be challenged to work together with their local governments and utilities in order to develop and begin implementing plans for innovative, replicable, scalable and continual reductions in the per capita energy consumed from local natural gas and electric utilities.

-Participating communities will be asked to develop a long-term energy efficiency plan and to demonstrate initial effectiveness and sustainability over a two-year period.
+The 50 Semifinalists have developed long-term energy efficiency plans, and are now demonstrating the initial effectiveness and sustainability of their plans over a two-year period.
 Communities will be judged in part on their ability to:

 - Spur innovative approaches for communities to decrease their per-capita energy usage;

 - Highlight best practices for communities working with utilities, businesses, and their local governments to create and implement inventive plans for sustained energy efficiency; and